 The day I started feeling under the weather, I immediately cancelled the next day’s appointments and stayed home to rest in order to let my body do the necessary healing.
 I hate cancelling!
 But I knew it could mean more cancellations if I didn’t rest.

 I could feel the signal in my body to rest, and I chose to listen!
 (Psst, self-care is the first job requirement for self-employment.)
 I haven’t always been good at this, for sure.
 So this felt like progress.

 The most interesting thing happened.
 Or didn’t happen.
 No one complained.
 Reschedulings were easy.
 And I felt OK about it!
 And I even stayed in good spirits throughout feeling sick, because for once, I wasn’t resisting it.

 The verdict for my business after those days off?
-Not only did I not lose money, I gained a new client because I have good systems in place to let things keep rolling.
+Not only did I not lose money, I gained a new client during that time because I have good systems in place to let things keep rolling.

 I even let myself send more work than usual to my virtual assistant (VA) and it was nice to see I could delegate more.
 Bonus!